SeisComP3/seiscomp3/src/trunk/apps/descriptions/global.rst

 If a value needs to include a comma, white space or any other interpretable character it can either be escaped with backslash (\\) or quoted using double quotes (").
-White space is removed in unquoted and un-escaped values.
+Whitespaces are removed in unquoted and un-escaped values.

 .. code-block:: sh